Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 Conclusion

-Planned Parenthood’s decision to prioritize abortion access with its funding is reflected in its lack of care for women.
-While the pro-life movement is focused on creating a nation-wide “safety net”[188] to provide compassionate care for women facing a decision related to pregnancy, Planned Parenthood is developing what it describes as a “spider web” to capture women into abortion.
+Planned Parenthood’s priority funding is reflected in its lack of care of women.
+While the pro-life movement is focused on creating a nation-wide safety-net[203] to provide compassionate care for women facing a decision related to pregnancy, Planned Parenthood is developing what it describes as a “spider web” to capture women into abortion.

 As reported by Reuters, one Planned Parenthood official describes its effort to build a network of patient navigators, whose purpose is to secure money and transportation for women to get abortion:

-“‘It’s really a big spider web that’s being built throughout the country,’ said Angela Huntington in Missouri.
-She was hired in September as the first patient navigator at the Planned Parenthood Great Plains affiliate, which operates clinics in Arkansas, Missouri, Oklahoma and Kansas.”[189]
+“It’s really a big spider web that’s being built throughout the country,” said Angela Huntington in Missouri.
+She was hired in September as the first patient navigator at the Planned Parenthood Great Plains affiliate, which operates clinics in Arkansas, Missouri, Oklahoma and Kansas.[204]

 - “Since the U.S. Supreme Court overturned Roe v.
 Wade in 2022, Planned Parenthood has enjoyed a fund-raising boom, with $498 million in donations that year.
 But little of it goes to the state affiliates to provide health care at clinics.
 Instead, under the national bylaws, the majority of the money is spent on the legal and political fight to maintain abortion rights.”

 - “Over the last five years, the national office has distributed more than $899 million to affiliates to help them deliver care, but none of it went directly to medical services.
-By charter, the mission of Planned Parenthood Federation of America is to ‘provide leadership, advocacy and education in the field of reproductive health care.’”[191]
+By charter, the mission of Planned Parenthood Federation of America is to “provide leadership, advocacy and education in the field of reproductive health care.”

 - “Many clinics are in dire need of upgrades and repairs.
 In Omaha last year, sewage from a backed-up toilet seeped into the abortion recovery room for two days, according to interviews with staff members and photographs and text messages shared with The Times.
 Employees shoved exam table pads under the bathroom door to block the leak.
 Patients vomited from the stench.”